bitprophet/releases/README.rst

 What is Releases?
 =================

-Releases is a Python 3.6+ compatible `Sphinx <http://sphinx-doc.org>`_ (1.3+) extension designed to help you keep a source control friendly, merge friendly changelog file & turn it into useful, human readable HTML output.
+Releases is a `Sphinx <http://sphinx-doc.org>`_ extension designed to help you keep a source control friendly, merge friendly changelog file & turn it into useful, human readable HTML output.
+It's compatible with Python 3.6+, and may work on Sphinx versions as far back as 1.8.x, though 4.x and up are recommended and generally all we will support.

 Specifically: